How to simulate multi-qubit circuits in quantum computing

 )

-# Use the unitary to evolve the initial state into the final state.
+# Use the unitary to evolve the initial state.

 # Get the density matrix, ρ = |ψ><ψ|